nnippon99/nnippon99/README.md

 ### Hi there 👋

-- 🔭 I’m currently a Medical student
+- 🔭 I’m currently a Medical Doctor
 - 🌱 I have noob intrests in Android, but mainly GSI development
 - 💬 Ask me but m a big nub
 - 📫 How to reach me: [Telegram](https://t.me/nnippon)